gaffarelj/VKI_MarsABE/README.md

 ## Python requirements

 All of the Python modules required to run this repository can be installed by using the provided Conda environment.
+Alternatively, the two core modules can be build from CMake.
+Tested explanations on how to do so can be found below.

 ### Conda environment
 To ease the installation, a [conda environment file](environment.yaml) has been created.